-It is likely that you will require some signage.
+It is likely that you will require some public informational signage.
 Always consider what is most appropriate for your event and site.
-Directional and safety signage points people in the right direction for facilities such as toilets, lost children, first aid, and nearest exit.
+Ensure that you have the appropriate signs required for COVID all measures i.e.; face coverings to be worn, hand sanitiser points, keep 2m apart, one way queuing system etc Directional and safety signage points people in the right direction for facilities such as toilets, lost children, first aid, and nearest exit.
 Information signage is there to provide people with information and could include a site map or the running order of acts on stage.